david-njungo/Akan-name/Readme.md

 ## Known Bugs
 No known bugs yet.
 ## Technologies Used
-Languages used are purely html and css.
+Languages used are purely Html,CSSand Javascript.
 ## Support and contact details
 If you would like to reach me,contact me through email at davidnjungo3@gmail.com
 ### License